joeparis/pf2e-errata/src/treasure_vault.md

 info (
 ## New Familiar Ability

 Your familiar can act as a bomb coagulant alembic (page 63) by swallowing the bomb to be affected, which takes two Interact actions from it and one from you.
 Your familiar regurgitates the concentrated item 1 minute later.
-If your familiar tries to distill a bomb that’s level is higher than your own —1, it instead takes damage as though it were successfully struck with the bomb.
+If your familiar tries to distill a bomb that's level is higher than your own —1, it instead takes damage as though it were successfully struck with the bomb.
 )

 |